 Explorers’ Edge is home to some of the best motorcycle roads in Ontario.
 While we’ve created two great routes to capture the essence of the region, we know there are some riders who just want to cross epic routes off their bucket lists.
-These are the roads for you folks – we hope you’ll ride them all in the great Canadian wilderness just north of Toronto.
+These are the roads for you folks – we hope you’ll ride them all.

 It’s a bit short compared to other recommended roads, but you won’t be disappointed.
 The pavement is beautiful, traffic is light, and it makes for a escape from the major highways on your loop tour.
 This is a connector between the village of Orrville in the north and the village of Rosseau in the south – both in Seguin Township.
 As picturesque as it gets.While it’s tough to ride the full length of this road without a smile on your face, it’s generally only ridden by those comfortable with a little bit of road wear as the second half turns into Stisted Road – which has some sand and frost heaves.
 But if none of that bothers you, you’ve gotta ride this road.
 This is a connector between Sprucedale and Huntsville, Ontario.A quick connector between the village of Rosseau (where you’re likely to see bikes parked outside Crossroads Restaurant) and Huntsville, Muskoka, locals know to keep their speed down in the tight corners here.
 You’ll see plenty of pine groves along the way too.